libraryaddict/Greyday/README.md

 svn checkout https://github.com/libraryaddict/KolLocket/branches/release/
 ```

-Use "grey sim" or "grey run" or "grey run <Turns>"
+Use "grey sim" or "grey run" or "grey run <Turns>" and "grey requirements"

+The script does not care what moon sign you pick, though I pick gnome for the torso awareness.